filipbekic01/cornea/README.md

 ## Migrations

 Even though Cornea uses [gorm](https://github.com/jinzhu/gorm) library which has out-of-box migrations that feature looked like incomplete and bit confusing - it's hard to keep track every single migration.
 Therefore, using [migrate](https://github.com/golang-migrate/migrate) library Cornea migrations are way more flexible and supports more database drivers.
+Great thing here is that mgirations are written in clean SQL code, in files with sql extension - the way it should be.

 Download their latest [release](https://github.com/golang-migrate/migrate/releases) to Cornea root folder.
 This is how simple usage is: